 The ORGANIZATION AND EXECUTIVE COMPENSATION COMMITTEE makes recommendations to the Board regarding names, titles and authorities of the Corporation's elected Officers, as well as compensation and incentive plans for the Chairman of the Board, President, Chief Executive Officer and Chief Operating Officer.
-This Committee consults with the Chief Executive Officer on matters such as corporate organization, executive succession and the appropriate compensation for all other Officers.
-This Committee also has administrative authority for matters relating to incentive compensation, stock option, stock purchase and profit-sharing plans.
+This Committee also consults with the Chief Executive Officer on matters such as corporate organization and executive succession and has administrative authority for matters relating to incentive compensation, stock option, stock purchase and profit-sharing plans.
 This Committee met four times in 1994.
 The members of this Committee are Messrs.
 Farley - Chair, Brinckman, Chelberg and Rensi.